UlisesAguirre/tp_docker_y_dockerfile/README.md

 Once we have specified that, we install several dependencies in a specific order so as to avoid possible conflicts.

-After that, we place ourselves in the folder where the default nginx html file is located.
+After that, we place ourselves in the directory where the default nginx html file is located.
 There we use the command COPY to copy our index.html in the workdir we've specified in the previous command

 Last, we define and use the default nginx command to start the container